Fine-tuning Diffusion Policy Model

 # ... other parameters

-Key Metrics Monitoring
+Key Metrics to Monitor

-- Diffusion Loss: Overall loss of the diffusion model
+- Diffusion Loss: Overall loss of the diffusion model.

-- MSE Loss: Mean squared error loss
+- MSE Loss: Mean Squared Error loss.

-- Learning Rate: Learning rate change curve
+- Learning Rate: Learning rate change curve.

-- Gradient Norm: Gradient norm
+- Gradient Norm: Gradient norm monitoring.

-- Inference Time: Inference time
+- Inference Time: Inference time monitoring.

-- Sample Quality: Quality of generated samples
+- Sample Quality: Quality of the generated samples.

 Training Visualization